-Through four, three-day workshops spread over two months, participants in the Processwork Intensive journey together through a program of theory, experiential practice and deep insight, covering topics like addictions, body symptoms, dream work, relationships, conflict, communication, inner work, diversity, rank, and group facilitation.
+Through two, three-day workshops, participants in the Processwork Intensive journey together through a program of theory, experiential practice and deep insight.

 Everyone is a Taoist at heart.
 Everyone would like to follow nature, but we don't have enough tools yet to put the philosophy into practice...